Early

 Experiencing multiple forms of childhood maltreatment and adult mental health:

-Results from the adverse childhood experiences (ACE) study.
+Results from the adverse childhood experiences study.
 American Journal of Psychiatry, 160(8),

 Elmore, R. F., &